justinwjl/GTB-DTI/README.md

-# Benchmark on Drug Target Interaction Modeling from a Structure Perspective
+# Benchmark on Drug Target Interaction Modeling from a Drug Structure Perspective

-This is the official codebase of the paper [Benchmark on Drug Target Interaction Modeling from a Structure Perspective](https://arxiv.org/pdf/2407.04055v1).
+This is the official codebase of the paper [Benchmark on Drug Target Interaction Modeling from a Drug Structure Perspective](https://arxiv.org/pdf/2407.04055v1).

 GTB-DTI is a comprehensive benchmark customized for GNN and Transformer-based methodologies for DTI prediction.